IzabeliWlaczyga/IzabeliWlaczyga/README.md

 ## Hi there!
 I'm Izabeli Wlaczyga...

--💻 Software Development Technology Student, passionate about building and learning new technologies.
+-💻 TADS Student, passionate about building and learning new technologies.
 -🚀 Focused on Full Stack Development.
 -🔧 Always exploring new tools, frameworks, and best practices to grow as a developer.